Eucalyptus pulverulenta

+Description

-DescriptionEucalyptus pulverulenta is a straggly tree or mallee that typically grows to a height of 5 m or a tree to 9 m, and forms a lignotuber.
+Eucalyptus pulverulenta is a straggly tree or mallee that typically grows to a height of 5 m or a tree to 9 m, and forms a lignotuber.
 It has smooth, greenish to grey or brown bark, sometimes hanging in short ribbons.
 The crown of the tree has almost exclusively juvenile leaves that are egg-shaped to round or heart-shaped, glaucous, sessile, 15-50 mm long, 20-50 mm wide and arranged in opposite pairs.
 The flower buds are arranged in leaf axils in groups of three on an unbranched peduncle 3-12 mm long, the individual buds sessile or on pedicels up to 3 mm long.
 Mature buds are glaucous, oval to diamond-shaped, 9-11 mm long, 4-7 mm wide with a conical to beaked operculum.
 Flowering occurs from May to November and the flowers are white.
 The fruit is a woody, cup-shaped to cylindrical capsule 5-10 mm long, 6-11 mm wide with the valves near rim level.

+Taxonomy

-TaxonomyEucalyptus pulverulenta was first formally described in 1819 by John Sims in the Botanical Magazine.
+Eucalyptus pulverulenta was first formally described in 1819 by John Sims in the Botanical Magazine.
 The specific epithet (pulverulenta) is from the Latin word pulveratus meaning "powdered", referring to the white covering on the leaves, buds and fruit.